 Somewhere, right now, as you read this, there is a child who has been abused or neglected in his own home by the only parents he has ever known.
 She may be, like another old client of mine, sitting in her closet, on the phone with a cop or just a friend, hiding while Mom’s abusive, drunk boyfriend stomps through the house screaming and looking for her with a belt in his hand.

 The child doesn’t necessarily understand that it is even wrong if this is all she has known, like the child in the incest family.
 When a teacher, doctor, or friend discovers the problem, the child is further traumatized by being removed from the familiar though painful home to be placed in a “safe” home full of absolute strangers.
 He stays there, or is moved from one foster home (and therefore school) to another, while his parents work out their issues with the court system.
 Sometimes the child goes home to rehabilitated parents, and sometimes that never happens.
 In the case of my friend who was left at the truck stop, he saw his parents in court but they made it clear they did not want him back.
-Imagine growing up knowing that your parents specifically chose not to love you, and then being shuffled through foster homes for all of your childhood, because no one wanted to adopt an American teenager, opting for infants from around the world instead.
+Imagine growing up knowing that your parents specifically chose not to love you, and then being shuffled through foster homes for all of your childhood, because some consider some children “unadoptable.”
+I won’t address what all is wrong with this word.

 I encourage you to look into how you can help, and I’ve just reminded myself again of my own calling.
 Thanks for reading all the way through this.